magenta-aps/alfresco-edit-online-off-site/README.md

 Then, copy the AMP files in edit-online-off-site-repo/target/ and edit-online-off-site-share/target/ to the "amps" and "amps_share" folders of an Alfresco installation, respectively.

-Tested on Alfresco 5.0.d, but should work with previous versions.
+Tested on Alfresco 5.0.c/5.0.d.
 Use at your own risk.

 LICENSE
 -------